-Nonresident aliens are admitted to the United States as nonimmigrant exchange visitors under section 101(a)(15)(J) of the Immigration and Nationality Act through the sponsorship of approved organizations and institutions that are responsible for establishing a program for the exchange visitor and for any later modification of that program.
+Nonresident aliens are temporarily admitted to the United States as nonimmigrant exchange visitors under section 101(a)(15)(J) of the Immigration and Nationality Act through the sponsorship of approved organizations and institutions that are responsible for establishing a program for the exchange visitor and for any later modification of that program.
 Generally, an exchange visitor who has the permission of the sponsor can work for the same reasons as the students discussed above.
-In these cases, permission is granted by a letter from the exchange visitor's sponsor or by endorsement from the program sponsor on Form IAP-66, Certificate of Eligibility.
+In these cases, permission is granted by a letter from the exchange visitor's sponsor or by endorsement from the program sponsor on Form DS-2019, Certificate of Eligibil-